Skip to main content

 Apple Pie U.S.A

-Source: Maida Heatter's Pies & Tarts (Andrews & McMeel Publishing, 1997 ed.), pg.27.
+Source: Maida Heatter's Pies & Tarts (Andrews & McMeel Publishing, 1997 ed.), pg.27 and Maida Heatter's Book of Great American Desserts (Alfred A. Knopf, 1982, pg.
+26).

 Call me un-American but I'm not a big fan of apple pie.
 I do like them but if given an option, I'd probably choose something else.
 Now Michael loves apple pie and said this one was just "so-so".
 I wasn't happy with how the pie looked when it came out of the oven.
 The crust looked burned in the center (the part that wasn't covered with foil).
 Aside from the crust, apple pies are very easy to make and this recipe is especially simple.